federatedplatforms/FEDeRATED-BDI/docs/api.md

 ## API documentation

-When the BDI API application is started, the following endpoint will be available for accessing the Swagger API documentation:
+When the FEDeRATED Node API application is started, the following endpoint will be available for accessing the Swagger API documentation:

 - http://localhost:10050/swagger-ui.html